-V. SOCIAL NETWORKS ANALYSIS
+V. AN APPLICATION: SOCIAL NETWORKS ANALYSIS

 Social structures can be investigated by means of methods and tools of social network analysis.
-A model often used to represent these structures is a graph or network, that is, a collection of nodes connected by arcs; the former are associated with people or agents, while the latter represent any kind of relation, interaction or influence between pairs (or groups) of agents [30].
-This idea has been applied in a large number of studies, about social media networks [18] [20], information circulation [19] [29], business networks, knowledge networks [7] [11].
-In particular, social network analysis is a key technique in modern sociology, demography, communication studies, market economy, sociolinguistic, cooperative learning, being able to represent data by means of a simple data structure, a graph, and to analyze the intrinsic interactions using the standard methods and measures provided by mathematics and computer science [38].
-The interest of scientists is surely driven by the availability of the so-called big data; between 1990 and 2005, the new (virtually) unbounded computational power has been applied to the concept of selforganizing systems, providing the definition of models and simulations of a big number of social activities.
-In the mid 1990s, physicist and mathematicians started to analyze big data from financial markets, resulting in the development of econophysics [27]; in the 2000s, the focus shifted on big data generated by the Internet and the social networks, looking for characteristic patterns that exists in social interactions, no matter the technology, and revitalizing the research in sociophysics [34] and in computational social sciences.
-Many studies are executed with the support of simulators that are suitable to compare different social structures and several scenarios, according to the parameters of the network.
+A model often used to represent these structures is a graph, that is, a collection of nodes connected by arcs; the former are associated with people or agents, while the latter represent any kind of relation, interaction or influence between pairs (or groups) of agents [35].
+This idea has been applied in a large number of studies, about social media networks [36] [37], information circulation [38] [39], business networks, knowledge networks [40] [41].
+In particular, social network analysis is a key technique in modern sociology, demography, communication studies, market economy, sociolinguistic, cooperative learning, being able to represent data by means of a simple data structure, a graph, and to analyze the intrinsic interactions using the standard methods and measures provided by mathematics and computer science [42].
+The interest of scientists is surely driven by the availability of the so-called big data; starting from 1990, the new (virtually) unbounded computational power has been applied to the concept of self-organizing systems, providing